DataDog/documentation/content/en/monitors/guide/troubleshooting-monitor-alerts.md

 By default, Datadog keeps monitor groups available in the UI for 24 hours, or 48 hours for host monitors, unless the query is changed.
 See [Monitor settings changes not taking effect][9] for more information.

-If you anticipate new monitor groups to be created within the scope of your multi-alert monitors, you may want to configure a delay for the evaluation of these new groups.
-This can help you to avoid alerts from expected behavior of new groups, such as high resource usage associated with the creation of a new container.
+If you anticipate creating new monitor groups within the scope of your multi-alert monitors, you may want to configure a delay for the evaluation of these new groups.
+This can help you avoid alerts from the expected behavior of new groups, such as high resource usage associated with the creation of a new container.
 Read [new group delay][10] for more information.

 If your monitor queries for crawler-based cloud metrics, use an [evaluation delay][11] to ensure that the metrics have arrived before the monitor evaluates.
 Read [cloud metric delay][12] for more information about cloud integration crawler schedules.